timandy/linq/README.md

 ## Features
 - Implemented all API of LINQ to Objects.
-- More API supported.
+- More API and Tuple supported.
-- Tuple supported.
-- Cast IEnumerable to Stream or Parallel Stream supported.
+- Support for converting between IEnumerable and Stream.
 - Android supported.
 - More than 2000 test cases passed.